Office of Refugee Resettlement: Funding

 The ORR receives an appropriation from Congress each year with some specifications on allotments for each division, and divides the allotment among its programs.
 These programs then appropriate the money to their partnering agencies in the form of grants, following specified formula guidelines.
 States ultimately hold the responsibility for carrying out the ORR's mission:

 “Federal resettlement assistance to refugees is provided primarily through the state-administered refugee resettlement program.
 States provide transitional cash and medical assistance and social services, as well as maintain legal responsibility for the care of unaccompanied refugee children."

 The ORR uses a matching grant program to provide funding for its affiliate voluntary agencies.
 These voluntary agencies are then expected to operate the program through their national networks.
 The ORR “awards $2 for every $1 raised by the agency up to a maximum of $2,500 in Federal funds per enrollee.
 Note that while federal and match funds are calculated on a per capita or client basis, the actual spending of such funds is not per capita based."

 Partnerships

 The ORR partners with several federal agencies, including the Department of Health and Human Services, the Department of Homeland Security, the Department of Justice, and the Department of State.

-Within the Department of Health and Human Services the ORR partners with the Office for Civil Rights, the Center for Disease Control, the Office of Head Start, the Substance Abuse and Mental Health Services Administration, and the U.S. Administration on Aging.
+Within the Department of Health and Human Services the ORR partners with the Office for Civil Rights, the Centers for Disease Control, the Office of Head Start, the Substance Abuse and Mental Health Services Administration, and the U.S. Administration on Aging.
 Within the Department of Homeland Security it partners with U.S. Customs and Border Protection, U.S. Immigration and Customs Enforcement, and U.S. Citizenship and Immigration Services.
 Within the Department of Justice, it partners with the Executive Office of Immigration Review.
 Lastly, within the Department of State it partners with the Bureau of Population, Refugees, and Migration.